-This article applies the service science framework to higher education.
-To understand the reasons behind the success and failure of academic programs, we build on the previous literature that suggests that education is a service delivered by universities, which are viewed as complex systems.
-We contribute to the service science theory by introducing a methodological tool called the Service Science Canvas, which incorporates elements and principles common to all service systems.
-The Service Science Canvas is convenient tool for identifying components of academic programs.
-This article reviews educational programs in entrepreneurship, and, as a case study, it examines an entrepreneurship program at a technological university in the United States.
+This project applies the service science framework to higher education.
+To understand the reasons behind the success and failure of academic programs, we build on the previous literature that conceptualizes education as a service delivered by universities which are complex systems.
+We introduce the Service Canvas as a tool for identifying components of academic programs.
+It can be used for strategic planning by university leadership and program directors.
+As a case study, the project examines the extension of entrepreneurship education across disciplines and divisions at Worcester Polytechnic Institute, a technological university in Massachusetts.

 (1/1/14 – 12/31/15), PIs: Oleg V. Pavlov (WPI), Khalid Saeed (WPI), Lawrence W. Robinson (Cornell University